salesforcecli/plugin-lightning-dev/messages/lightning.dev.site.md

 # summary

-Preview an Experience Builder site locally and in real-time, without deploying it.
+[Beta] Preview an Experience Builder site locally and in real-time, without deploying it.

 # description